-EQUALITY OBJECTIVES 2017-2019 OBJECTIVE ACTIONS EVALUATION 1.
+EC EQUALITY OBJECTIVES 2021-202 ОВ JECTIVE ACTIONS EVALUATION 1.
 Ensure that children develop an understanding of how they fit into a diverse national and international community Ensure Spiritual Moral Social and Cultural development is embedded so that children can confidently talk about their Personal Development, Behaviour and Welfare Achieve the SMSC Quality Mark 2.
-Ensure all children regardless of ethnicity, age, gender or socio economic circumstances achieve and make at least good progress.
-Pupil Premium Funding used to provide intervention Children understand about similarities and differences taught through Jigsaw PSHE Programme Progress of different groups tracked through school and external local and national data Raiseonline Report to the Governing Board termly 3.
-Identify and reduce barriers to learning and ensure participation for vulnerable groups of children Learning Mentor Programme- Friends Parent workshops Incredible Years Programme Family Learning Programmes
+Ensure all children regardless of ethnicity, age, gender, socio economic circumstances or need achieve and make at least good progress.
+2. Ensure all children regardless of ethnicity, age, gender, socio economic progress or need achieve and make at least good progress.
+Pupil Premium and Recovery funding used to provide intervention, so children catch up with their peers.
+Children understand about similarities and differences taught through Jigsaw programme and RSHE curriculum.
+Progress of different groups tracked internally and compared to local and national data Report to the Governing Board termly